Last Updated on April 17, 2023

 This Chow cross will likely have the Chow’s silky fur with a curly tail but the goofy, expressive face of the Boxer parent.

-With consistent training and a stable home structure, this breed is the perfect blend of playful companion and intelligent working dog.
+With consistent training and a stable home structure, this breed is the perfect blend of playful companions and intelligent working dogs.

 13. Chow Beagle